TylerPachal/sangria-website/getting-started.md

 * `variables` - `Object` - defines variables for your query (optional)
 * `operationName` - `String` - a name of an operation, in case you defined several of them in the query (optional)

-After we extracted these fields, we parse the query and execute it:
+After we extract these fields, we parse the query and execute it:

 ```scala
 import sangria.marshalling.sprayJson._